Creating Containers with Docker

 nano Dockerfile

 This command will do two things: first, it creates an empty text file called “Dockerfile” and, second, it opens the file in the nano text editor.
 We will add those two lines, as well as a comment for each line.
 Comments are useful for anyone who will need to look at the Dockerfile in the future (this usually means you!).
 The comment character, #, tells the computer to ignore any text that comes to the right of the #, as it is for human eyes only.
+These comments are not necessary to build the image, but they are a very good practice to get into.
 In the nano text editor, add the following:

 FROM python:3.9 # use the python base image, version 3.9